Timeline Retrospective: Map Your Project Journey for Deeper Insights

 6. Connect to Action

 The timeline is a diagnostic tool.
 Spend adequate time converting insights into specific actions.
+Teams with action item follow-through are 31% more likely to report retro satisfaction (agile practice research), so the final step of creating clear owners and deadlines is essential.

 For discussion prompts that pair well with this format, see our retrospective questions guide.